lightbits/lightbits.github.io/euler/euler.markdown

     <label>rotate y (both books)</label>
 </div>

 Although you start out able to produce three distinctly different motions, you can only produce two around that magical 90 degree sideways angle, and you are unable to get that backward pitch you are after.
-This drop in degrees of freedom from three to two is called gimbal lock and happens no matter what Euler angle order you choose (although the point at which it happens will vary).
+This drop in degrees of freedom from three to two is called gimbal lock and happens for any Euler angle sequence.

 It's not as if we can't find three Euler angles to match the photo; I was just artifically limiting your input range.
-For example, (-90,45,-90) looks like this:
+For example, (-90 45 -90) looks like this:

 ![](sideways45.png)